cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 ```

 If you use an unsupported HTTP request type with a URL that does not support the specified type, a 405 error will be returned, listing the supported HTTP methods.
 For example:

+<div id="jsonbasics"></div>
+## JSON
+Cloudant stores documents using JSON (JavaScript Object Notion) encoding, so anything encoded into JSON can be stored as a document.
+Files like images, videos, and audio are called BLObs (binary large objects) and can be stored as attachments within documents.

+More information about JSON can be found in the [Guides](guides.html#json).

+<div id="distributed"></div>
+## Distributed
+Cloudant's API enables you to interact with a collaboration of numerous machines, called a cluster.
+The machines in a cluster must be in the same datacenter, but can be within different 'pods' in that datacenter.
+Using different pods helps improve the High Availability characteristics of Cloudant.

+An advantage of clustering is that when you need more computing capacity, you just add more machines.
+This is often more cost-effective and fault-tolerant than scaling up or enhancing an existing single machine.

+For more information about Cloudant and distributed system concepts, see the [CAP Theorem](guides.html#cap-theorem) guide.

+<div id="replication"></div>
+## Replication

+[Replication](api.html#ReplicationAPI) is a procedure followed by Cloudant, [CouchDB](http://couchdb.apache.org/), [PouchDB](http://pouchdb.com/), and others.
+It synchronizes the state of two databases so that their contents are identical.

+You can continuously replicate.
+This means that a target database updates every time the source database changes.
+Testing for source changes involves ongoing internal calls.
+Continuous replication can be used for backups of data, aggregation across multiple databases, or for sharing data.

+<aside class="warning">Continuous replication can result in a large number of internal calls.
+This might affect costs for multi-tenant users of Cloudant systems.
+Continuous replication is disabled by default.</aside>

 ## HTTP Headers